U.S. News Rankings

 |Ranking score and category|

 Massachusetts College of Liberal Arts is a public institution that was founded in 1894.
-It has a total undergraduate enrollment of 1,673, its setting is rural, and the campus size is 105 acres.
+It has a total undergraduate enrollment of 1,600, its setting is rural, and the campus size is 105 acres.
 It utilizes a semester-based academic calendar.
-Massachusetts College of Liberal Arts's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, Tier 2.
-Its in-state tuition and fees are $8,525 (2012-13); out-of-state tuition and fees are $17,470 (2012-13).
+Massachusetts College of Liberal Arts's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 176.
+Its in-state tuition and fees are $8,525 (2013-14); out-of-state tuition and fees are $17,470 (2013-14).

 |School mission and unique qualities (as provided by the school):|

 Massachusetts College of Liberal Arts (MCLA) delivers a high-quality, affordable education that provides students with the critical thinking and communication skills of greatest value to their development, their community and their future employers.
-As a public liberal arts college committed to preparing students for success at work and in life, that is our promise.
+As the public liberal arts college of the Commonwealth, MCLA is committed to preparing students for success at work and in life.
 MCLA provides unmatched, hands-on growth opportunities early, and often, in an inspiring, creative community.

-Unique features of an MCLA education include a low faculty-to-student ratio, where professors know their students' names and share their dreams; collaborations with the region's cultural venues for our fine and performing arts, visual arts and arts management degree programs; our Berkshire Hills Internship Program (B-HIP), where students get hands-on experience as arts administrators; science programs including a 3+2 pre-engineering program, an
+MCLA's unique features include a low faculty-to-student ratio; collaborations with the region's cultural venues for our fine and performing arts, visual arts and arts management degree programs; our Berkshire Hills Internship Program (B-HIP), where students get hands-on experience as arts administrators; science programs including a 3+2 pre-engineering program, an environmental studies major and athletic training; numerous study-away experiences; community service learning; a strong teacher education program and the opportunity to work with faculty on undergraduate research.

 This welcoming, caring place helps students develop the confidence to make contributions to this world as lasting as the Berkshire hills that surround us, ensuring that students earn a powerful lifelong return on their educational investment.